Saucy Santana: Artistry

 Santana has cited Gucci Mane, Trina, and Tampa Tony as influences.

+Filmography

 Personal life

 Santana came out as gay at age 17.

 On December 11, 2019, Santana and two others were shot in a drive-by shooting in Miami.
 Santana, who was hospitalized for his injuries, stated that he believes the shooting was motivated by homophobia.
-He said of the shooting, "I got shot in the top of my shoulder, you was aiming at my face or at my head, that's an instant kill."
+He said of the shooting, "I got shot in the top of my shoulder, you was [sic] aiming at my face or at my head, that's an instant kill."
 This incident inspired him to write the song "You Can't Kill Me".